What is Amazon AWS RDS SQL Server and What is it for?

 Amazon RDS for SQL Server

-Microsoft collaborated with customers and the number complaint was that most everybody has been asking is scaling storage on RDS for SQL Server.
+Microsoft collaborated with customers and found that the most common request was for storage scaling on RDS for SQL Server.

-1. When you issue a scale storage command to RDS SQL Server, the instance will go into a state called “storage optimizing”.
-During that period, you’re not allowed to do another scale storage operation until the last one completes.
+- When you issue a scale storage command to RDS SQL Server, the instance will go into a state called “storage optimizing”.
+During that period, you’re not allowed to do another scale storage operation until the last one is completed.

-2. Scale storage does require a single EBS Volume.
-Older instance may have been created with more than one.
-Magnetic storage uses more than one volume too, so it doesn’t allow you to scale.
+- Magnetic storage uses more than one volume, so it doesn’t allow you to scale.

 RDS provides a selection of instance types optimized to fit different relational database use cases.

-Instance types comprise varying combinations of CPU, memory, storage, and networking capacity and give you the flexibility to choose the appropriate mix of resources for your Amazon database.
+Instance types offer different combinations of CPU, memory, storage, and networking, allowing you to choose the right mix for your Amazon database.

 Each instance type includes one or more instance sizes, allowing you to scale your resources to the requirements of your target workload.